equinor/septic-config-generator/docs/Howto_SCG.md

 scg extract CONFIG.yaml [SOURCE.cnfg]
 ```

-One command can update multiple CSV sources, as defined in the optional `extraction` section in the YAML configuration
+The optional `extraction` section in the YAML configuration file defines one cnfg input and one or more CSV sources to
-file.
-The optional command-line source overrides `from` for every extraction element.
-Configured paths are relative to
+update.
+The optional command-line source overrides `from`.
+The configured path is relative to the YAML file; a
-the YAML file; a command-line source is relative to the current directory.
-Each extraction target is selected by its ID
+command-line source is relative to the current directory.
+Each extraction target is selected by its ID from `sources`
-from `sources` and must be a single CSV file.
+and must be a single CSV file.

 ```yaml
 sources: